claresudbery/clare-wiki-ably/pages/think/events/workshops/remote-workshops.md

 	- Get them to log out and then log back in again, or even restart their computer.
 	- Get them to check whether they've left a connection open to a VPN.
 - If there are sound issues:
-	- Encourage people to get hold of a headset with mic.
-This can get rid of echoes, for instance.
+	- Encourage people to get hold of a headset with microphone (explanation [here](#headsets-with-microphones)).
 	- Make sure people have their mics at about chin level - not too close to their mouth but not too far away.
-	- Encourage everyone but the main speaker to mute their mic.
+	- Encourage everyone but the main speaker to mute their microphone.
 	- Encourage people to find a quiet space with no background noise.
 	- Encourage each participant to be on their own in a room instead of in the same room as co-workers.
-If this isn't possible then a decent headset with mic will make a BIG difference.
+If this isn't possible then a decent headset with microphone will make a BIG difference (explanation [here](#headsets-with-microphones)).
 	- Get them to log out and then log back in again, or even restart their computer.
 	- If sound is cutting out, take the same actions listed above for connectivity issues.